-Singular provides developers with an SDK in order to help mobile marketers increase their return on marketing spend by collecting, aggregating, and visualizing data from various platforms in a unified location.
+Singular provides developers with a mobile SDK for Android and iOS in order to help mobile marketers increase their return on marketing spend by attributing installs, measuring post-install conversion events, and collecting, aggregating, and visualizing data from various platforms in a unified location.

-A few of the main applications of the Singular SDK include:
+A few of the main applications of the Singular mobile SDK include:

 In summary, the Singular SDK enables mobile marketers to attribute and analyze cross-platform marketing data and events such as installs, ad spend, in-app purchases, and more.

 Singular also offers a web SDK for measuring marketing effectiveness and attributing conversions cross-platform and cross-device, or for clients who are simply interested in web-based marketing measurement.